Interferometric Differential High-Frequency Lock-In Probe for Laser-Induced Vacuum Birefringence

-In order to benchmark the expected signal, we first focus (see Ref.~\cite{BuJeYo2024supp}) on the expected ellipticity $\chi_{\QED}$ of a probe pulse whose polarization axis is at a $45^\circ$ angle between the $\hat{e}_1$ and $\hat{e}_2$ directions.
-This is given by

-where $N$ is the average number of encounters of the probe pulse with the pump and therefore equal to the power enhancement factor of the probe cavity, and $L$ is the interaction length of the pulses~\cite{Le2002}.
-In practice, $L$ will be limited by either the Rayleigh length, the effective length of the or temporal probe and pump pulse lengths (whichever is smaller)~\cite{Le2002}.
+In order to benchmark the expected signal, we first focus on the expected ellipticity $\chi_{\QED}$ of a probe pulse whose polarization axis is at a $45^\circ$ angle between the $\hat{e}_1$ and $\hat{e}_2$ directions.
+This is given by Eq.~\eqref{chiQED}.
+In practice, $L$ will be limited by either the Rayleigh length or the effective length of the temporal probe and pump pulses (whichever is smaller)~\cite{Le2002}.

 To estimate $\chi_{\QED}$, we assume state-of-the-art FEC performance, as described in Ref.~\cite{CaEtAl2014megawatt}, namely, an intracavity pulse energy of~1.6\,mJ with a pulse duration of 250\,fs at a laser wavelength of $\lambda=1040$\,nm (photon energy of 1.19\,eV).
 A key result of that work was the self-limiting thermal behavior of the cavities allowing for an intracavity power of the order of $10^6$\,W. As an aside, we note that, while a petawatt laser has a peak power which is about 5 orders of magnitude larger that the FEC system demonstrated in~\cite{CaEtAl2014megawatt}, the FEC system average power can exceed that of a petawatt laser by about three orders of magnitude due to the much higher effective repetition rate.
-If one produces a Gaussian beam waist radius of 4~$\mu$m at the focus, which is chosen so that the Rayleigh length (given by $z_\RR=\pi w_0^2/\lambda$, where $w_0$ is the Gaussian radial width at the focus \cite{BuJeYo2024supp}) roughly matches the pulse duration, then, at the intracavity focus, the peak electric field of the pump pulse is $|\vec{E}| \approx \, \, 4 \times \,10^{11}$\,V/m, and the peak magnetic field is $|\vec{B}| \approx \, \, 1.5 \times \,10^{3}$\,T. This results in a peak $\Delta n_{\QED}$ of $\approx 3 \, \times 10^{-17}$, which must be divided by two in order to account for the oscillatory nature of the pump pulse.
+If one produces a Gaussian beam waist radius of 4~$\mu$m at the focus, which is chosen so that the Rayleigh length (given by $z_\RR=\pi w_0^2/\lambda$, where $w_0$ is the Gaussian radial width at the focus) roughly matches the pulse duration, then, at the intracavity focus, the peak electric field of the pump pulse is $|\vec{E}| \approx \, \, 4 \times \,10^{11}$\,V/m, and the peak magnetic field is $|\vec{B}| \approx \, \, 1.5 \times \,10^{3}$\,T. This results in a peak $\Delta n_{\QED}$ of $\approx 3 \, \times 10^{-17}$, which must be divided by two in order to account for the oscillatory nature of the pump pulse.